Learning how to format an SD card on the Steam Deck is something you'll likely need to do pretty quickly after getting one.

 4. If you already have games on the SD card, you’ll be greeted with a menu asking if you’re sure you’d like to format your SD card.
 This action will erase all of the data on the SD card and can’t be undone.
 If the SD card is empty, you can click OK.
 Depending on the size of the SD card, this process can take several minutes.

 That's it!
 Now you can start downloading games like Marvel's Spider-Man Remastered to your microSD card!

 Be sure to enable the microSD card as the Steam Deck's default storage location by going to Settings > Storage.
 We recommend you store titles you want to load fast into the Steam Deck's internal SSD since the microSD won't be nearly as fast.
 However, it's a great place to store games so you don't constantly have to download or redownload titles.

-If you'd like more tutorials to help you get the most out of your Steam Deck, then we have other guides including how to take a screenshot on the Steam Deck, how to switch to Desktop Mode on the Steam Deck and how to enable the performance overlay on the Steam Deck.
+If you'd like more tutorials to help you get the most out of your Steam Deck, then we have other guides including how to take a screenshot on the Steam Deck, how to switch to Desktop Mode on the Steam Deck, how to update a Steam Deck and how to enable the performance overlay on the Steam Deck.
 Own a Switch too?
 We also have guides for you.
 Check out how to share Switch games with your family.
 Fancy PC gaming too?
 Learn how to download Steam on Windows.